-Shelton Walkley Mackey can provide you with advice or representation in a wide variety of matters, including:
+Shelton & Walkley Law Group can provide you with advice or representation in a wide variety of matters, including:

 A qualified and experienced real estate attorney can help you to understand and make decisions regarding laws, contractual terms, and financial arrangements, as well as investigate and alert you to some potential concerns that you may not realize or anticipate, such as:

-- The advisability of obtaining additional inspections or assessments, and evaluating the significance of problems disclosed in inspections ( e.g., termites, mold, leaks, duct problems, faulty structural integrity);
+- The advisability of obtaining additional inspections or assessments, and evaluating the significance of problems disclosed in inspections ( e.g., termites, leaks, duct problems, faulty structural integrity)

-- Tax burdens and tax ramifications of various financing arrangements; and
+- Tax burdens and tax ramifications of various financing arrangements

 The reason real estate transactions involve so much paperwork—with page after page of terms, conditions, and technical and legal language—is that problems occasionally arise in which the parties will need to determine who is legally responsible for bearing the cost or other burden of the problem.
 When these disputes arise, you may find yourself involved in litigation.

-The Oklahoma real estate lawyers at Shelton Walkley Mackey have decades of experience helping clients deal with real estate issues.
+The Oklahoma real estate lawyers at Shelton & Walkley Law Group have decades of experience helping clients deal with real estate issues.
 If we can help you with a real estate matter in Oklahoma City, Oklahoma County, or any of the surrounding communities, call us today at (405) 605-8800, or use the online form on this website.